 Religion (Buddhism), Philosophy and Ethics

-There are three strands to this A level:
+There are three strands to this A level.

-You will examine Buddhist teachings and beliefs; different schools of Buddhism such as Theravada, Mahayana, Zen and Triratna; Buddhist values and ethics; and Buddhist practices such as meditation.
+- Buddhism: the study of religious beliefs and practices; you will examine Buddhist teachings and beliefs; different schools of Buddhism such as Theravada, Mahayana, Zen and Triratna; Buddhist values and ethics; and Buddhist practices such as meditation.

-You will consider arguments for the existence of God; the problems of evil and suffering; the nature and influence of religious experience; philosophical analysis of religious language; beliefs about life after death; and debates between religion and science.
+- Philosophy of religion; you will consider arguments for the existence of God; the problems of evil and suffering; the nature and influence of religious experience; philosophical analysis of religious language; beliefs about life after death; and debates between religion and science.

 - Ethics; You will study ethical theories, ethical language, and applied ethics—immigration, sexual ethics, environmental ethics, capital punishment, animal rights and medical ethics.

 There may be opportunities to visit a Buddhist monastery and other Buddhist centres and meet people who will discuss their experience and perspective.
 There will also be opportunities to attend academic conferences on ethics and on the philosophy of religion.